 This section is meant to alert mariners and trade professionals to the existence of U.S. sanctions.
 Sanctions are based on U.S. foreign policy and national security concerns and are primarily administered by the U.S. Treasury Department's Office of Foreign Assets Control ("OFAC").
 OFAC administers sanctions programs against targeted foreign countries, as well as terrorists, international narcotics traffickers, proliferators of weapons of mass destruction, and others.
 The Department of Commerce administers sanctions regarding the exportation of goods and technology (sometimes shared authority with OFAC).
 The regulations governing OFAC administered sanctions programs are found in chapter V of title 31, Code of Federal Regulations.
-For current details about OFAC and U.S. sanctions, it is important to visit the Treasury Department's sanctions website at: http://www.treas.gov/ofac.
+For current details about OFAC and U.S. sanctions, it is important to visit the Treasury Department's sanctions website at: https://ofac.treasury.gov.
+OFAC also publishes industry specific guidance, including guidance related to maritime shipping services, found under its additional resources.

-(DEPT. OF TREASURY)
+(Supersedes SP 58/23) (DEPT. OF TREASURY)